Aged care means assessment 065-09000000

 Determining when an application for a calculation of your cost of care is required for residential care - post 1 July 2014

-When is a Residential Aged Care – Calculation of your cost of care (SA457) form required?
+When is an online Aged Care Calculation of your cost of care form or a Residential Aged Care – Calculation of your cost of care (SA457) form required?

-An SA457 must be lodged for care recipients who:
+An online application or the SA457 must be lodged for care recipients who:

-When is a Residential Aged Care Property details for Centrelink and DVA customers (SA485) form required?
+When is an online Aged Care Calculation of your cost of care form or a Residential Aged Care Property details for Centrelink and DVA customers (SA485) form (online or paper form) required?

 For care recipients who receive a Centrelink or DVA means tested income support payment:

-An SA457 or SA485 is not required for care recipients who receive:
+An online application, the SA457 or the SA485 is not required for care recipients who receive:

 Residential care means assessment - pre 1 July 2014 schemes